lpacher/phd/labs/lab0/README.md

 The **Tool Command Language (Tcl)** is the scripting language officially supported by Xilinx Vivado.
-We will also use Tcl to make all flows **platform-independent** and portable between Linux and Windows operating systems.
+We will also use Tcl to make all flows **platform-independent** and **portable between Linux and Windows operating systems**.
 For this purpose, the Tcl shell executable `tclsh` must be available at the command line.

 Usually `tclsh` is already installed by default on most Linux distributions.
 Verify that `tclsh`